AKC Blue Great Dane puppies

 What items should you have at home for a new Great Dane Puppy?

 Getting a new puppy is an exciting time, and the family at Great Lake Danes is thrilled to find loving homes for our Blue Great Dane puppies.
 There are a few essential items that will make the transition easier for your new Great Dane puppy.

 Food: Your Great Dane's diet plays a significant role in their health, and we recommend keeping your Great Dane puppy on an adult formula of food.
 The protein has to be between 18-26%.
-Once you are home, we suggest one ¼ - 2 cups of food a day between two meals.
+Once you are home, we suggest two meals a day.

 Treats for training: Great Dane's are people pleasers, and treats will make the training process easier.

 Crate: A crate allows your puppy to have a space of their own where they feel sale.
 Crate training is also especially useful when house training.
 For an adult size crate, we use crates from 26-32 inches high.